Larry Larsen Sep 3, 1939

 Background

-Larry Lynn Larsen was born in Houston, Texas, the only child of Ray and Alice Larsen.
+Larry Lynn Larsen was born in Houston, Texas, on September 3rd, 1939, the only child of Ray and Alice Larsen.
 His very brief Disney press releases simply described

 him as being a specialist in tap and modern jazz dancing, who could sing and act as well.

 Larry auditioned for the show in the spring of 1956.
-Technically, he was outside the age parameters the casting agents asked for, but he impressed the audition judges enough for them to waive the age limit.
-Larry played tennis and baseball, and was a rifle enthusiast.
-He had done some theater and television work prior to joining the club.
-He told an interviewer in recent years that he wasn't nervous at the auditions, which would start with a hundred kids, then be halved with each callback until there were only one or two left.
+Sixteen at the time, he had already reached his full heighth (as an adult he is the shortest of all the male mice).
+Technically he was outside the age parameters the casting agents asked for, but he impressed the audition judges enough for them to waive the age limit.
+He was an athletic guy who played tennis and baseball, and was a rifle enthusiast.
+He had done some theater and television work prior to joining the show.
+He told an interviewer in 2005 that he wasn't nervous at the auditions, which would start with a hundred kids, then be halved with each callback until there were only one or two left.

 Performance

-It's unfortunate that none of the second season production numbers are available on DVD or VHS, for Larry was one of the best male dancers to ever appear on the show.
-Despite being stuck on the Blue Team, he was used in most dance numbers filmed that year, including Sweetshop 1925, Edelweiss Polka, and Holiday in Hawaii, among others.
+It's unfortunate that few of the second season production numbers are available on DVD, for Larry was one of the best male dancers to ever appear on the show.
+He was used in most dance numbers filmed that year, including Roll Up the Rug, Sweetshop 1925, Edelweiss Polka, and Holiday in Hawaii among others.
 Lonnie Burr says that Larry "was a solid dancer", one of the top five on the show's three year run.
 One memorable jazz routine had Larry, Bobby, and Lonnie as sailors, a sort of Mouseketeer version of On the Town.

 Larry enjoyed his six-month stay on the show.
 (Replacements were hired in April and let go at the end of September, so that most of their tenure would be during the summer months when California state law didn't require schooling).
 He was paid $300 a week, more than the usual for replacements, perhaps because of his age and experience.
 He is one of the few Mouseketeers that says Walt Disney did visit the set often, and he has expressed admiration for his decision to use 35mm film for shooting the show.